What information do we collect?

-Your personal information may be collected, stored, transferred or processed by our sister companies within the WPP group, or 3rd party service providers for data processing both within and outside the EEA.
+Your personal information may be collected, stored, transferred or processed by our sister companies or 3rd party service providers for data processing both within and outside the EEA.
 They are all contractually bound to keep any information they collect and disclose to us or, we collect and disclose to them, confidential and must protect it with security standards and practices that are equivalent to our own.

 How long do we keep your information?